 Since you’re using your hands instead of a specific size knitting needle, the pattern is variable.
 Use your judgment to determine if you can comfortably close your work with just two rounds, or if you need a third.

 Finish It Up

-When you're ready, cut your yarn (leave plenty of length!), pass the end of your yarn through your stitches and gently pull your work closed.
+Cut your yarn (leaving plenty of length), then pass the end through your stitches and gently pull your work closed.
 Pass the end of the yarn through one of the last stitch loops and tie a knot to secure.
-Tuck the rest of the yarn into the inside of your project.
+Tuck the rest of the yarn inside your project.

-Finally, take the 15-inch piece of sturdy yarn and loop it through the final stitches.
+Take the 15" piece of sturdy yarn and loop it through the final stitches.
 Pull them tightly closed and tie a secure double knot.
-(This yarn will be tougher than your giant yarn and will be able to take this pressure better.)
-Tuck the ends of this yarn inside the project, too.
+Tuck the ends inside the project.